160 – The United Nations Office on Drugs and Crime: An Interview with Panagiotis Papadimitriou

 - Much of UNODC’s work revolves around developing studies and conducting research.

-- UNODC maintains a database that allows practitioners to search for past cases to use as reference.
+- UNODC maintains a database that allows practitioners to search for past cases to use as a reference.

 - Many people, including government officials, confuse and conflate human trafficking with migrant smuggling.